 Beth: Tell us about your partnership with Whole Foods and about work you’ve done with other major companies.

 Diane: My work with companies really focuses on public education.
 We’ve put Big Green Purse shopping tips in Whole Foods stores in the Northeast to help consumers understand that their environmental choices are better for their health and offer greater value, too.
 I’ve also done book signings in the stores, and we’re building fans on the Big Green Purse/Whole Foods [Facebook] fan page!

 We’ve also had events at Whole Foods with the mayors of local towns; we’re going to be doing workshops in some stores in the future.
 I did a promotion with Home Depot’s Eco Options program that went to about 350 radio stations; we offered tips, environmentally-certified products (like organic garden soil) to callers, and a week-long series of shows.
 I’ve done employee engagement workshops for companies like Frito Lay, American Bankers Association, and even Clarke Mosquito, a mosquito abatement company.

 Diane: We offer product reviews (look for our Environmental In-Box and Thumbs Up/Thumbs Down categories); Top Ten Lists; “How To” suggestions; money saving ideas; and hundreds of links to green living and green shopping resources.
 You can sign up for the One in a Million campaign and get some ideas on how and where you can shift your spending.
-You can subscribe to our bi-monthly newsletter.
-You can even download the Big Green Purse toolbar so it’s easy to keep up with our blogposts, Twitter feed, and Facebook updates.
+You can subscribe to our bi-monthly newsletter and keep up with our blog posts, Twitter feed, and Facebook updates.

 Beth: Do you have anything exciting coming up that we should know about?